3 fast fashion sustainability issues and how to solve them

 Is it worth bargaining your health for a good deal of junk clothes?

-This post aims to shed some light on the dangerous implications of unconscious shopping to save our life in a timely (slow) fashion.
+There are 3 dangerous implications of unconscious shopping.
+I'll shed some light on these and on how to save our life in a timely (slow) fashion.

 Does it sound too big of a statement to you?